Fractured Magic: Chapter Thirteen

 Roman, Maebhe, and Dinara meet up with a smuggler named Ivey to plan their big jailbreak.

-“We learned some useful information, at least,” Dinara said from the doorway.
-She lingered there, as unwilling to come inside as she was to tangle herself in Maebhe’s problems.
+“We learned some things, though,” Dinara said from the doorway.
+She lingered there, as unwilling to come inside as she’d been to tangle herself in Maebhe’s problems.
 Not that Maebhe blamed her.
-Where Roman was difficult to read, either stern or cheerful with no in between, each mood as fake as the other, Dinara was easy, and Maebhe got the sense there were problems here she wasn’t privy to.
-Every so often, Dinara’s warm eyes slid over to Roman, a series of emotions flurrying through them: concern, trepidation, fear, sadness.
-Whatever rift was opening between them, Maebhe just hoped it wasn’t because of her.
+Where Roman was difficult to read, either stern or silly, switching between them without warning, Dinara was easy.
+Every so often, her eyes slid over to Roman, emotions flurrying through them: concern, trepidation, fear.
+It was all because of Maebhe’s disruption, and she couldn’t help but feel guilty.

-“Your brother and his fiancee were detained on charges of conspiring against Unity and are being held on the island,” Roman explained.
-“Good to know, like Di said, but it doesn’t actually help us get them back.”
+“Your brother and his fiancee were detained on charges of conspiring against Unity and are being held on the island,” Roman explained, rolling onto his back and staring at the ceiling.
+“Good to know, but it doesn’t actually help us get them back.”

 “Still, they’re alive!
 That must be a relief,” Dinara said with an encouraging smile.
 Maebhe didn’t much feel like smiling back, but Dinara was so kind, it felt like the least she could do.

-“Unfortunately, being held ‘on the island’ almost certainly means ‘in Unity’s prison’, which is impossible to break into.
-With no easy way in and no Magistrate’s brother to ease the way for us, this certainly poses a challenge.”
+“Unfortunately, ‘on the island’ almost certainly means ‘in Unity’s prison’, which is impossible to break into.
+With no easy way in and no Magistrate’s brother to ease the way for us, this certainly poses a challenge,” Roman said.

 “So what do we do?
-Are we supposed to just give up?”
+You’re not suggesting we give up?”
 Maebhe asked.

 Dinara opened her mouth, then shut it just as quickly, biting her lip.
 They had half an hour to themselves, but Maebhe was getting the sense Roman hadn’t explained anything more to her in that time.

-“Come with me,” Roman said, pushing himself up.
-“Maebhe, put your cloak back on.
+“Come with me,” Roman told them both.
+“Maebhe, put that cloak back on.
 We’re going to visit an old friend of mine.”

-Roman led them north, away from the coast and Unity and deeper into the city.
+Roman led them north, away from Unity and deeper into Gallontea.
 Maebhe would’ve been suspicious — should have been, probably — but she’d decided she was in too deep to question her choices now.
-For her, emotion ran in a limited supply, and she’d used it all up worrying about Kieran and Ide.
+For her, emotion ran in a limited supply, and she’d used them all up crying and worrying about Kieran and Ide.
 So when this strange man, all secrets one moment and smiles the next, had given her the first glimmer of hope she’d felt since Kieran was taken, she decided she’d trust him.
 Even if it led to her death, she’d trust him.
 And she’d keep his secrets, too — a favor for a favor.

 What else was she going to do?
 Strike off alone again?
 Not likely.

 Beside her, Dinara had less faith.
-Her eyes never left Roman’s back, though she never did voice the concerns that were clearly ready to bubble out of her.
-Instead, she followed Roman just as quietly as Maebhe did, down the side streets and back alleys.
-He avoided the main roads, weaving through shortcuts and hidden paths like someone who’d lived in Gallontea his whole life.
-If he said he knew a shortcut onto the island, Maebhe believed him.
+Her eyes never left Roman’s back, though she never voiced the concerns that were clearly ready to bubble out of her.
+Instead, she followed Roman just as quietly as Maebhe, down the side streets and back alleys.
+They avoided the main roads, Roman weaving through shortcuts and hidden paths like someone who’d lived in Gallontea his whole life.
+If he said he knew a shortcut onto the island, Maebhe chose to believe him.

-Finally, they ended up in a quiet — middle class, if Maebhe had to guess, though the architecture here was still so strange — neighborhood filled with rows of tightly-packed, near-identical brick houses.
+Finally, they ended up in a quiet neighborhood — middle class, if Maebhe had to guess, though the architecture here was so different from Orean — filled with rows of tightly-packed, near-identical brick houses.

 “Where are we going?”
-Dinara asked, keeping her voice to a whisper.
+Dinara finally asked, keeping her voice to a whisper.

 Being an orinian, of course, Maebhe did.
-Before she could ask what he meant, he stopped in front of one of the houses, this one utterly indistinguishable from the others, except that the heavy curtains behind the windows were drawn shut.
+Before she could ask what he meant, he stopped in front of one of the houses, this one utterly indistinguishable from the others.
 It could have just as easily belonged to a doctor or a merchant as a smuggler.
+The curtains drawn shut, Maebhe couldn’t peek inside.

 “If Ivey’s not home, we’ll break in and wait,” Roman said.